sdether/Ketchup/README.md

 Ketchup supports 4 versions of the Memcached API commands:
 1. Synchronous - returns on main thread
 2. Asynchronous - executes callbacks on second thread
-3. Quiet - executes callbacks on second thread, supresses uninteresting responses
+3. Quiet - executes callbacks on second thread, suppresses uninteresting responses
-4. Silent - executes callbacks on second thread, supresses uninteresting responses *and* exceptions
+4. Silent - executes callbacks on second thread, suppresses uninteresting responses *and* exceptions

 By default, Ketchup attempts to choose the most performant options:

 * Sets and Deletes are executed silently
 * Gets are executed synchronously

+Example:

 		using Ketchup;